Abandoned & Little-Known Airfields:

 The earliest depiction of Fram Field which has been located

-is on the September 1941 Phoenix Sectional Chart (courtesy of Chris Kennedy).
+Fram Field was still depicted on the February 1943 Phoenix Sectional Chart (courtesy of Chris Kennedy).

-it was still depicted on the February 1943 Phoenix Sectional Chart (courtesy of Chris Kennedy).
+Fram Field was not depicted on the March 1945 Phoenix Sectional Chart (courtesy of Ron Plante).

 Donalyn Fram Easterday recalled, “After the war [WW2] Ray resumed instructing.”